Stilbenoid

 Stilbenoids are hydroxylated derivatives of stilbene.
 They have a C6–C2–C6 structure.
 In biochemical terms, they belong to the family of phenylpropanoids and share most of their biosynthesis pathway with chalcones.
-Most stilbenoids are produced by plants, and the only known exception is the antihelminthic and antimicrobial stilbenoid, 2-isopropyl-5-[(E)-2-phenylvinyl]benzene-1,3-diol, biosynthesized by the Gram-negative bacterium Photorhabdus luminescens.
+Most stilbenoids are produced by plants, and the only known exception is the antimicrobial stilbenoid drug tapinarof which is biosynthesized by the Gram-negative bacterium Photorhabdus luminescens.

 Chemistry

 Stilbenoids are hydroxylated derivatives of stilbene and have a C6–C2–C6 structure.
 They belong to the family of phenylpropanoids and share most of their biosynthesis pathway with chalcones.
 Under UV irradiation, stilbene and its derivatives undergo intramolecular cyclization, called stilbene photocyclization to form dihydrophenanthrenes.
 Oligomeric forms are known as oligostilbenoids.